WE LOVE GOLF

 Taster & Support Sessions

-Chairman Ian Halliwell & Trustees have promised in the future the charity will endeavour to work at getting more young adults with mental & physical disabilities taking part in Pan Disability Golf.
+Chairman Ian Halliwell & Trustees have promised in the future the organisation will endeavour to work at getting more young adults with mental & physical disabilities taking part in Pan Disability Golf.
 Work is on going with various golf clubs & professionals in area’s throughout the UK to get these sessions going whilst identifying groups & organisations that would benefit from the program.
-The Charity also supports individuals to play golf by introducing them to the many disablility groups in the UK and golf clubs that are disability friendly, plus inviting individuals to represent the charity at the many invitational events organised thoughout the year.OUR EVENTS
+The Charity also supports individuals to play golf by introducing them to the many disablility groups in the UK and golf clubs that are disability friendly, plus inviting individuals to represent the charity at the many invitational events organised thoughout the year.More About Us

 The Charity is working with disability groups & organisations introducing them to golf clubs and their professionals who will then run regular sessions taking them hopefully through a program of sessions leading to joining in Pan Disability Golf & joining a golf club.